Europe in a nutshell, the ultimate Austrian itinerary

-In 2022 there is one European country that seems to have all the answers – Austria.
-Here is our guide to how to have the ultimate European holiday in 2022 in one easy to navigate country.
+This year, there is one European country that seems to have all the answers – Austria.
+Here is our guide to how to have the ultimate European holiday in one easy-to-navigate country.

 But where to begin?
 Close your eyes for a moment and picture a scene of snow-capped mountain ranges, a universe of freshwater lakes at their feet.
 Broad fields of alpine flowers wave in the soft breeze, issuing welcome with their subtle perfume.
 In the distance, terraced vineyards heave with indigenous grapes, and handsomely thatched inns serve free-flowing wine and rustic regional fare.
 Just beyond the green, castle towns and architecturally blessed cities stand tall, twinkling like candle-lit wedding cakes, steeped in history, art, music, and romance.